vidarsko/ComFiT/README.md

 # ComFiT: Computational Field Theory Python Package

-ComFiT is a Python library designed for simulating various condensed matter field theory systems.
-Developed with expertise from PhD-level research in physics, this package aims to provide a comprehensive toolkit for researchers, students, and enthusiasts in the domain.
+ComFiT is an open-source Python library for simulating field theories including the Schrödinger equation, damped Gross-Pitaevskii equation, phase-field crystal models, and hydrodynamic models for active nematics and p-adic systems.
+It uses an object-oriented approach to provide functions for system setup, time evolution, data analysis, and visualization.
+The library features the Exponential Time Differencing method for numerical integration, specifically the ETD2RK and ETD4RK schemes, ensuring accurate time evolution in simulations.

+Additionally, ComFiT includes tools for tracking and calculating the density of topological defects in various systems.
+It also enables users to create and export plots and animations for a clearer understanding of the simulated phenomena.

 ## Features